Finite Expression Methods for Discovering Physical Laws from Data: Numerical Results

 \section{Numerical Results}

 In this section, we present the numerical results that demonstrate the accuracy and effectiveness of our FEX algorithm in various scenarios.
 We evaluate the performance of our FEX in discovering PDEs, nonlinear dynamical systems, and nonlinear functions.
 We compare our FEX with other existing algorithms, such as PDE-Net 2.0~\cite{long2019pde}, SINDy~\cite{brunton2016discovering}, generic programming (GP)~\cite{koza1994genetic} and the symbolic physics learner (SPL)~\cite{sun2023symbolic}.
 All experiments are conducted on a Macbook Pro equipped with an Apple M1 Pro chip and 16 GB RAM.
-The code will be made available for reproducible research when this paper is published.

 \textbf{Experimental Settings:} In the implementation of FEX, several key numerical choices are made in each of the three main parts:

 (1) \textit{Reward computation.} The reward computation involves updating the functional using two different optimization algorithms, Adam and BFGS.
 The update is performed with the iteration number $T_1 = 500$ for Adam and $T_2 = 20$ for BFGS, respectively.
 These choices determine the convergence criteria for the optimization process and can be adjusted based on the specific problem and desired accuracy.
 The combination of Adam and BFGS optimizers allows for efficient convergence and improved performance in finding the optimal mathematical expression.